puravimohta15/GoGit-4.0/CONTRIBUTORS/IIITA/2/Tamanna/info.md

 ## Question and Answer Section
 ### Question:
-What drives me to contribute to open source projects?
+What drives me to contribute to open source projects ?

 ### Answer:
 Contributing to open-source projects helps me gain practical experience, enhance my skills, and collaborate with a diverse community of developers to create meaningful solutions.